 A quiz may have caused groans in the school.
 Quizzes, on the other hand, have made a significant comeback, thanks to Buzzfeed.

 These types of interactive content perform exceptionally well on social media if they can entice quiz takers to display their results publicly.

-To do so, create a quiz that tells people something about themselves or how much they know, so they feel compelled to share it to reflect themselves.
+To do so, create a quiz that tells people something about themselves or how much they know so they feel compelled to share it to reflect on themselves.

-If you want to try your hand at making your own, I recommend Playbuzz, a free and simple tool for creating interactive content.
+If you want to try making your own, I recommend Playbuzz, a free and simple tool for creating interactive content.